Ezka77/qbtarr/README.md

 Next is to configure your services as required (see https://wiki.servarr.com/)

-### First step
+### Configuration tips

-You should configure Prowlarr with some indexers, next add sonarr, radarr and lidarr to prowlarr.
+Start by configuring Prowlarr and QBittorrent; next configure sonarr, radarr and lidarr, add them to prowlarr and find some indexers.
-Each container can access to the other ones by using dns names:
+Each container can access to the other ones by using docker containers names:

 | service | in docker uri |
 | --- | --- |